 Howard is a tiny town located in the state of Ohio.
 With a population of 246 people and just one neighborhood, Howard is the 762nd largest community in Ohio.
-Howard has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Howard was built prior to World War II, making it one of the older and more historic towns in the country.

 Howard real estate is some of the most expensive in Ohio, although Howard house values don't compare to the most expensive real estate in the U.S.